 After they traced around the pattern with the sharpened ice cream stick, I showed them how to use the edge of the stick to scrape shavings off the bar and lower the background.
 When that was done to their satisfaction, I demonstrated rounding over the raised design and adding some details.
 The last instruction was to carve their initials on the back of the soap.

 Before the first two had finished, some more kids arrived.
 I passed out soap and carving sticks and got them started.
-And so it went through the two and a half hours of the party, and so I began to meet some neighbors.
+And so it went through the 2½ hours of the party, and so I began to meet some neighbors.

 The adults stopped by and admired the creations, but it was the kids who were willing to try something they might not be good at.
-After a couple of hours we had made quite a pile of chips and shavings.
-Soap scent and frying donuts, that’s my nose memory from the party.
+After a couple of hours, we had made quite a pile of chips and shavings.
+Soap scent and frying doughnuts, that’s my nose memory from the party.

 I salute the courage of the organizing teams.
 They hung invites on front doors for three or four blocks around the church.
 “Everyone welcome,” they said.
 But with such an open invitation and with no RSVPs required, how do you plan the food?
 How many hot dogs do you buy to feed a crowd of guests that might number 30 or 300?